Tantalise your taste buds and awaken your senses

 Comfortable accommodation in your destination

 Please note: This tour may be suitable for reduced mobility passengers, please call for further information.

 of travellers would recommend this tour

 Excellent holiday.
 Cameo was particularly lovely and.
 Or spoil t by tourism.
 Food very good.
 Excellent tour guide.

 Excellent locations, very good tour manager and affable guides.
 Some of the tasting experiences were very good, overall there was plenty of variety.

 very much appreciated cuneo an turin as places to explore

-I really enjoyed the tour in Italy, it was very interesting but I really did not like the hotel in Cuneo.
+I really enjoyed the holiday in Italy, it was very interesting but I really did not like the hotel in Cuneo.
 This was a little disappointing when everything else was so good.